multiparty/jiff/tutorials/1-intro.md

 # Why Use JIFF?
 My group of friends and I are planning a vacation together.
 We want to see if we can afford a certain trip (let's say total it would cost $5000) but none of us want to reveal how much we are willing to pay (maybe not the greatest friends...).
 Hey, I have an idea!
 Let's use JIFF to compute our total budget without sharing how much any individual is willing to pay.
 Then we can see if we can afford the trip and no one has to reveal their personal budget.

 The JIFF workflow looks like this.
-As a group, we
+As a group, we will
 1. Install JIFF
 2. Set up a central server to coordinate and communicate
 3. Define the function we'd like to compute.
 In this case, we'll sum our personal budgets and compare to the $5000 threshold.